 Example: An injured homeowner slips on a banana peel on the common swimming pool deck and breaks his leg.
 The homeowner then files a claim against the HOA and its board members asserting that his injuries were caused by the HOA failing to properly maintain the pool deck.
 If the court finds that the HOA knew of the problem, and ignored it, the HOA as a whole might be liable for damages.
 However, an individual board member will not be liable unless it's shown that the board member caused the poor maintenance of the pool deck by acting in a manner not consistent with the best interests of the HOA — for example, if the board member maliciously threw banana peels on the pool deck, or voted to limit clean-up on the deck surface because the board member was holding out to hire a family member's cleaning company.

-If you are personally named in a lawsuit due to your actions on an HOA board, your HOA’s Directors and Officers (“D&O”) insurance will likely protect you.
-A good D&O insurance policy will reimburse you for any costs and expenses resulting from your action as a board member, including any costs of litigation.
+If you are personally named in a lawsuit due to your actions on an HOA board, your HOA's Directors and Officers (D&O) insurance will likely protect you.
+A good D&O policy will reimburse you for any costs and expenses resulting from your action as a board member, including any costs of litigation.
 Check with your HOA to determine whether it carries D&O insurance and if so, what type of protection it offers.

 Your HOA's general liability insurance might offer some protection as well.
 It's commonly meant to cover the HOA itself; but often includes some (minimal) protection for board members.
-It’s worth checking the terms of the general liability insurance to find out if it includes personal liability coverage for board members.
+It's worth checking the terms of the general liability insurance to find out whether it includes any personal liability coverage for board members.

 You can get a copy of your HOA's insurance policies from the HOA, the development's manager, or the HOA's insurance agent's office.